Research Support Fund

 There are significant staffing resources that go into the management and administration of research projects.
 The following examples demonstrate some of the areas and offices involved:

-• The Mount’s Research Office, led by the Associate Vice-President, Research, handles oversight and development of research initiatives including applying for grants, and communication of the research objectives and outcomes for the Mount and research ethics.
+- The Research Office, led by the Associate Vice-President, Research, handles oversight and development of research initiatives including applying for grants, and communication of the MSVU-related research objectives and outcomes, as well as research ethics and compliance.

-• Financial Services, which handles equipment procurement, materials and supplies for research, grant accounting and report submission, payroll services, and payment of research expenditures.
+- Financial Services personnel who handle equipment procurement, materials and supplies for research, grant accounting and report submission, payroll services, and payment of research expenditures.

-Research Support Funding is used to support a portion of the expenditures related to the process of Research Ethics approval and oversight as well as the Canadian Council on Animal Care.
+Research Support Funding is used to support a portion of the expenditures related to the process of Research Ethics (both human and animal) review, clearance, oversight and compliance, as well as the Canadian Council on Animal Care required fees.

-The Mount shares the cost of a position for an Industrial Liaison Officer with several other universities.
+The Mount shares the cost of the Industry Liaison Office with several other local universities.

 For Historical RSF Reports see below: